yoginderbagga/90DaysOfDevOps/2026/day-11/linux-file-ownership.md

         b) create a new file named as new-candidates.txt
         c) change the owner to Dhurandar and group to devops in single command itself.
         d) Now create a directory and change its owner to Tina and group to devops.
+Task 5: Change the ownership of the entire directory and its sub-directory.